xu-23/DFODE-kit/tutorials/README.md

 5. **Model Deployment**: Integrate the trained model into CFD solvers like DeepFlame for accelerated chemistry integration.

-Each tutorial includes Jupyter notebooks, scripts, and example data to walk you through these stages.
+Each tutorial includes Jupyter notebooks and scripts to walk you through these stages.

 ## Available Tutorials